sneer-chase-scouting-descent/google-homepage/README.md

 This repo houses the code for the google homepage and results page lookalikes made as part of TOP Foundations.

 UPDATE 20210813: The project is done!
 View it at [this link](https://sneer-chase-scouting-descent.github.io/google-homepage/).
+Also, the "Google Search" button on the homepage links to the results page and the Google logo (top-right) on the results page links to the homepage.

 ## Skills demonstrated during completion